julianidiart/notes/books/system-design-interview.md

   > "A message queue is a durable component, stored in memory, that supports asynchronous communication."

   - Using a message queue decouples tasks like image processing, allowing the system to handle asynchronous processing without delaying user responses.

+## Chapter 2: Back-of-the-Envelope Estimation

+- _Back-of-the-envelope calculations_ are quick estimations, which are essential during system design interviews.
+These estimates help assess system capacity or performance based on general assumptions and approximations.
+Jeff Dean, a Google Senior Fellow, emphasizes that these calculations provide a sense of whether a design can meet given requirements.

+  > "Back-of-the-envelope calculations are estimates you create using a combination of thought experiments and common performance numbers to get a good feel for which designs will meet your requirements."

+  > "You need to have a good sense of scalability basics to effectively carry out back-of-the-envelope estimation."

+  > "Commonly asked back-of-the-envelope estimations: QPS, peak QPS, storage, cache, number of servers, etc."

+  > "Back-of-the-envelope estimation is all about the process.
+Solving the problem is more important than obtaining results."

+- **Power of Two**: Data is typically represented using _powers of two_.
+Understanding basic units, such as bytes, kilobytes, and gigabytes, is crucial when estimating data storage and transfer needs.

+  > "Although data volume can become enormous when dealing with distributed systems, calculation all boils down to the basics."

+- **Latency Numbers**: _Latency_ refers to the time delay in system operations.
+Typical latency values for operations like reading from memory or disk, performing network requests, and more.
+These numbers help approximate time-sensitive system requirements.

+  > "Latencies you should be familiar with: memory access is fast, but disk access is slow.
+Avoid disk seeks if possible."

+- **Availability Numbers**: This refers to _system uptime_, measured as a percentage (e.g., 99.9% uptime).
+System reliability is crucial, and service-level agreements (SLAs) with customers typically specify availability requirements.

+  > "Most services fall between 99% and 100% availability.
+The more nines, the better."

+- **Tips for Estimations**:

+  - **Rounding and Approximation**: Complex calculations should be simplified using rough approximations during interviews.

+  > "It is difficult to perform complicated math operations during the interview.
+Precision is not expected.
+Use round numbers and approximation to your advantage."

+  - **Assumptions**: Clearly state your assumptions when making estimates.
+These provide a framework for further calculations and justifications.

+  > "Write down your assumptions.
+It is a good idea to write down your assumptions to be referenced later."

+  - **Unit Labeling**: Always label units (e.g., KB, MB, GB) to avoid confusion.

+  > "Label your units.
+When you write down '5', does it mean 5 KB or 5 MB?
+You might confuse yourself with this."